beamworks/react-csv-importer/README.md

 universally fit within most application design frameworks.
 Interface elements are tested for screen reader accessibility and keyboard-only usage.

+This package is easy to fork with your own customizations, and you can use your fork directly as a [Git dependency](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#git-urls-as-dependencies) in any of your projects.
+See below.

 Feature summary:

 - uses Papa Parse CSV library